avisuano/CS460/HW4/index.md

 git merge master
 ```

-Using html helpers for part two was fairly strait forward.
+Using html helpers for part two was fairly straight forward.
 The biggest issue was getting the pattern matching down.
 The next area was making sure the spacing was correct for when the colors would be pushed to the view.

 ```cs
 @using (Html.BeginForm("Colors", "Home", FormMethod.Post))